RAWx18/GARUDEX_LABS_V0/README.md

 ### Python Environment Setup

-To create and activate a virtual environment, follow these steps:
+To set up a virtual environment:

 #### For **Windows**:
 ```bash